 What do you do?
 Firstly, don’t panic!
 The good news is, most blood stains can be removed using common household cleaning products.
 The key is to act fast and treat blood stains as soon as you notice them

 How to remove dried blood stains

 - Laundry products: Use a laundry detergent that contains hydrogen peroxide, such as Clorox formulas to remove the stain.
-Hydrogen peroxide is a powerful chemical that oxidises blood stains, leaving your fabric stain-free!
+Hydrogen peroxide oxidises blood stains, leaving your fabric stain-free!

 Specialist stain remover for blood stains

 You can also purchase specialist cleaning formulas that break down the proteins in blood, meaning you can remove the stain without having to scrub as hard.
 One of the best products on the market for dried blood stain removal is Zout Stain Remover.
 Keep in mind that it may take several treatments to remove dried bloodstains.

 If you notice a blood stain while it’s still wet then you’re in luck!
 Removing a fresh blood stain is easier than removing a dried one, so act as quickly as possible to get the best results.

 For wet blood stains, you should run the stained fabric under cold water straight away.
 This will help to remove blood from fabric and make the cleaning treatment more effective.

 TIP: You should always use cold water when removing blood stains from fabrics.
 Applying heat can bake the stain into the fibres of your fabrics.